wesleytian/blog/content/2019/whitney.md

 Definitely.

 This hike may be the hardest non-technical day-hike in the contiguous US.
-(Technical hikes require the use of hands, usually involving mountaineering equipment such as ice axes and crampons.)
+(Technical hikes need the use of hands, usually involving mountaineering equipment such as ice axes and crampons.)
 At the very least, it's the tallest.
 The hike wasn't technical at all.
 I remember only having to use my hands twice, when there were icy rocks on the switchbacks and when I slipped coming down on the snowfield.

 Though it was a long hike, anyone who is somewhat athletic and has good cardiovascular health should be able to conquer this mountain.
 Training will vary from person to person.
 A few months before this, I trained for a marathon at a 3:30 to 4:00 pace and I did a 10+ mile trek in Washington state.
 I also did some targeted work on my calves, side glutes, and hip flexors because of some muscle imbalances.
 Besides having also trained for and ran a marathon a few months prior, Doug didn't do any extra training for the hike and was also fine.